 For federal income tax purposes, the Fund is permitted to carry forward net long-term and short-term capital losses realized in a taxable year to offset its own capital gains, if any, in years following the year of the loss.
-As of the date of this SAI, the Fund has not commenced operations and therefore the Fund had no short-term capital loss carry forwards ("CLCFs") and long-term CLCFs for federal income tax purposes.
+As of the end of tax year ended September 30, 2023, the Fund had [no] short-term capital loss carry forwards ("CLCFs") and long-term CLCFs for federal income tax purposes.